 The Alameda Central, the oldest public park in the Americas since 1592, has cool stone paths, fountains, and statues.

-Once an Aztec market, now it’s got poplar trees, old-school Greco-Roman fountains, and vintage gas and electric lights.
+Once an Aztec market, it now features poplar trees, old-school Greco-Roman fountains, and vintage gas and electric lights.

 Great for chilling and people-watching in the heart of a bustling city!